 We may not be able to achieve the anticipated operating and cost synergies or long-term strategic benefits of our acquisitions within the anticipated timing or at all.
 For example, elimination of duplicative costs may not be fully achieved or may take longer than anticipated.
-For at least the first year after a substantial acquisition, and possibly longer, the benefits from the acquisition will be offset by the costs incurred in integrating the businesses and operations.
-We anticipate annual synergies of approximately \$12-\$15 million as a result of the Cornell Acquisition annual synergies of approximately \$3-\$5 million as a result of the BI Acquisition.
+For at least the first year after a substantial acquisition, and possibly longer, the benefits from the acquisition will be offset by the costs incurred in integrating the business and operations.
+We anticipate annual synergies of approximately \$12-\$15 million as a result of the Cornell Acquisition.
 An inability to realize the full extent of, or any of, the anticipated synergies or other benefits of the Cornell Acquisition, the BI Acquisition, or any other acquisition as well as any delays that may be encountered in the integration process, which may delay the timing of such synergies or other benefits, could have an adverse effect on our business and results of operations.